History of Nintendo: Nintendo 3DS

-In June 2010, at E3, Satoru Iwata introduced the Nintendo 3DS handheld console.
+At E3 2010, Iwata introduced the Nintendo 3DS handheld console.
 It retained the general dual-screen design of the DS, but was revealed to allow for autostereoscopic 3D visuals in games—a way to view 3D visuals without the use of special glasses.
 The depth of the 3D effect (from the player's perspective) can be adjusted through a slider; if the slider is fully off, the system will display traditional 2D visuals.
-The system can play 3D videos, such as certain movies that were streaming on Netflix, until the service's 3DS version shut down in 2021.
-The 3DS includes gyro and motion sensors, as well as three cameras: one on its front (i.e. when its screens are opened) and two on its back—the latter two can take photos viewable in 3D at any time.
-Nintendo later stated that the 3D effect should only be used by those older than age seven, as it could cause eye fatigue or headaches for younger players.
+The system can play 3D videos, such as certain movies that were streaming on Netflix until its 3DS service shut down.
+The 3DS includes gyro and motion sensors, as well as three cameras, two of them able to take photos viewable in 3D.

 The console introduced StreetPass, which allows two nearby 3DS systems to exchange data when both are connected to Wi-Fi and in sleep mode (turned on when its screens are closed).
 This was implemented in some games as a way for two systems to essentially have online multiplayer gaming without either user's involvement.
-In the racing game Asphalt 3D (2011), for example, two passing 3DS systems running the game can quickly simulate a race by comparing each console's record lap times on a given track, and awarding the fastest player.

-At E3 2010, 70 games (including mini-games and demos) from Nintendo or other developers were detailed for release on the 3DS.
-In September 2010, Nintendo announced the console would launch in Japan in February 2011, at ¥25,000.
-In January 2011, a U.S. launch was announced for March, selling for $249.99.
-At launch, critics praised the console for the 3D effect's immersive and comfortable nature, but criticized its display resolution and battery life—inferior to contemporary handhelds, even the PSP from 2004—as well as its expensive U.S. price.
+From 2011 to 2013, Nintendo operated Swapnote, an online service for sending drawings and pictures made within the app to other 3DS users; the company ended the service after an incident in Japan in which two men used Swapnote to take child pornography photos and discretely share them with each other.

+The console launched worldwide in 2011.
+Critics praised the 3DS, saying its 3D effect was immersive and comfortable, but criticized its display resolution, battery life, and expensive U.S. price, at $249.99.
 3DS sales started off slowly.
-In the U.S., it had a "reasonably strong launch", but, in part due to its price, it sold a relatively low 110,000 units during its second quarter on the market.
-Nintendo responded in June 2011 by dropping the U.S. price to $169.99; this helped the 3DS rebound, ultimately selling 4.5 million units over its first year in the country.
-The company simultaneously dropped the device's Japanese price to ¥15,000.
+In the U.S., it had a "reasonably strong launch", but in part due to its price, it sold little during its second quarter on the market; Nintendo responded by dropping the price to $169.99; this helped the 3DS rebound in the country.
+The device's Japanese price was also lowered.

-From December 2011 to November 2013, Nintendo operated Swapnote, an online service for sending drawings and pictures made within the app to other 3DS users; the company ended the service after an incident in Japan in which two men used Swapnote to take child pornography photos and discretely share them to each other.